 City South Campus in Edgbaston, to the south of the City Centre, is home to our Faculty of Health, Education and Life Sciences.
 We have a wide range of courses in health and social care, education (teacher training and non-teacher training), life sciences, and sport, and our students benefit from practical learning facilities – from a mock operating theatre and hospital wards, laboratories and sports clinics, and specialised education facilities.
-Our City South Campus consists of three buildings, Seacole Building (which is currently being expanded), Bevan House and Ravensbury House.
+Our City South Campus consists of three buildings, Seacole Building, Bevan House and Ravensbury House.

 Following a £30 million refurbishment, the Seacole Building was opened in 2006, and won a Built in Quality award from Birmingham City Council in 2007.

 In September 2011, the completion of a £2 million teaching wing meant all health and social care students became based at City South Campus.